Dynamic Credit Investment in Partially Observed Markets: The Market Model

 where {$\{W_t\}_{t\geq{}0}$ is a Brownian driver and $\{h_t\}_{t\geq{}0}$ is a stochastic (adapted) default intensity process}.
 Clearly, such a specification is a special instance of \eqref{eq:pricehist}, where we set ${\BRed a(t, X_t)}={r+ h(X_t)}$.
-The addition of the hazard rate in the drift ensures that the discounted stock price process is a martingale. {\DBlue We refer the reader to \cite{Linetsky} for further justification regarding the arbitrage-freeness of the model.} \item Secondly, the dynamics in Eq.~\eqref{eq:pricehist} may be used to model the evolution over time of prices of credit {\BGreen sensitive} securities when {an additive type of ``microstructure or market-friction"} noise is taken into account.
+The addition of the hazard rate in the drift ensures that the discounted stock price process is a martingale. \item Secondly, the dynamics in Eq.~\eqref{eq:pricehist} may be used to model the time evolution of prices of credit {\BGreen sensitive} securities when {an additive type of ``microstructure or market-friction"} noise is taken into account.
 In general, secondary market {investors only} observe market quotes for traded credit derivatives, such as spreads, at discrete points in {time, e.g., at times $t_k = k {\Delta}$, $k=0,\dots,N$, for a certain fixed time mesh $\Delta>0$.
 The corresponding observed yield spreads $z_{t_{k}}$ are then often modeled as $z_{t_k} = a_{t_k}(t_{k},X_{t_k}) + \epsilon_k$, with an i.i.d. sequence $(\epsilon_k)_k$, independent of $X$,} capturing microstructure noise due to illiquidity, {transaction costs, or transmission ``errors''.
 In that case, $a(t_{k},X_{t_{k}})$ represents the underlying unobserved yield spread which follows an efficient arbitrage-free model of choice.} \cite{RungFr} argue that as the interarrival time $t_k - t_{k-1}$ between consecutive observations gets smaller, the cumulative {log return process $z_{t}:=\log\left(P_{t}/P_{0}\right)$} of the defaultable security {converges, in law,} to

-Again, the dynamics of~\eqref{Eq:FrsDfnDynz} is in the form of our dynamics~\eqref{eq:pricehist}. \end{enumerate} \end{remark} {\BRed For future convenience, we {introduce} the {\Blue two-dimensional} observed pre-default log-price process $Y_t = (\log(S_t), {\Blue \log(P_t)})'$, whose dynamics is given by
+Again, the dynamics of~\eqref{Eq:FrsDfnDynz} is in the form of our dynamics~\eqref{eq:pricehist}. \end{enumerate} \end{remark} {For future convenience, we {introduce} the {two-dimensional} observed pre-default log-price process $Y_t = (\log(S_t), {\log(P_t)})^{\top}$, whose dynamics is given by

 where